tsoutsman/kaitai-rs/kaitai/README.md

 ## Semantics
 The filepath provided to `kaitai_source` is taken relative to the current file, similarly to how modules are found.
-However, the filepath provided to `from_file` is taken relative to the root of the directory, like `std::fs::File::open`.
+However, the filepath provided to `from_file` is taken relative to the root of the project, like `std::fs::File::open`.

 ## License